Shmata/MergeLists/README.md

 ![3](https://github.com/Shmata/MergeLists/assets/2398297/4759d53e-94f2-4d8e-9bad-0f05409af3e2)

 Now, go to the SharePoint Administration Center using this URL: `https://yourtenant-admin.sharepoint.com/_layouts/15/online/AdminHome.aspx#/home`.
-Since this solution will create a list in the destination site, and the Graph API needs permission to read all sites, it is required to approve an API access request.
+Since this solution will create a list in the destination site, and the Graph API needs permission to read all sites; it is required to approve an API access request.
 To do so, access the SharePoint Admin Center, click on `Advanced,` then `API access`.
 The `Sites.ReadWrite.All` permission is required.

 Finally, select the APIs related to this solution and approve them, as shown in the screenshot below.

 ![2](https://github.com/Shmata/MergeLists/assets/2398297/74b6de80-3332-47e0-b8b9-10e4f29249f7)

 ## Add Web Part
-After installing the web part, it is ready to use.
+Now after installing the web part, it is ready to use.
 Navigate to SharePoint `Site contents` and create a page.
 You can then use this web part on any SharePoint pages.
 Edit the page and add the `Merge` web part.

 ![4](https://github.com/Shmata/MergeLists/assets/2398297/9a9285f0-ecdf-4e96-bb04-f33c52fcbf97)